 The Iridium system is changing the way the world communicates as the first truly global, personal, satellite-based telecommunications system providing communications via hand-held wireless telephones and pagers.
-It will revolutionize communications for business professionals, travellers, residents of rural or undeveloped areas, disaster relief teams, and others who need the features and convenience of a wireless hand-held telephone with a single worldwide number.
+It will revolutionize communications for business professionals, travelers, residents of rural or undeveloped areas, disaster relief teams, and others who need the features and convenience of a wireless hand-held telephone with a single worldwide number.

 Subscribers will use hand-held Iridium telephones transmitting through digital facilities to communicate with any other telephone in the world.
 Explore the new world of Iridium and find how to change your way to communicate!